Sandra Ung

 Sandra Ung (黃敏儀, born September 9, 1974) is an American attorney and politician from New York City.
 She is a member of the New York City Council for the 20th district, which is based in Flushing, Queens.

 Early life and education

-Ung was born in Cambodia to ethnically Chinese parents.
+Ung was born in Cambodia to ethnically Chinese Cambodian parents.
 Her family fled to Taiwan soon after she was born to escape the Cambodian genocide, and immigrated to the United States when Ung was seven years old.

 After growing up in Flushing, Queens, Ung attended Hunter College for her undergraduate degree, and went on to receive her J.D. from Columbia Law School in 2001.

 Career

 Prior to seeking elected office, Ung held a number of jobs in and around New York politics, among them chief of staff to Assemblyman (and father to Grace Meng) Jimmy Meng, legislative assistant to City Comptrollers Bill Thompson and John Liu, and most recently special assistant to Congresswoman Meng.
 She has also worked as a practicing attorney at the firm Dorsey & Whitney.